cnidaire/Master1_Internship/diary.md

 **One of the really chocking mistakes is that for the report 34523938, the two sequences that are supposed to be identical don't even have the same size: one is more than 10k base pair and the other is close to 900 !!!**

+# Day 21: 17/05/2023

+Start to writes the main ideas of the report, the organization of what I did so far

+try to see if it's not possible to write a reference database containing some sequence at the IUPAC format.
+It would be awesome if it worked because it contain a notion of uncertainty which could be precious for sequence attribution but I'm not sure if DADA2 can handle this information

+# Day 22: 22/05/2023

+Continue the report